 Rocket Japanese vs. The Competition

-You can find quite a few free and subscription programs that claim to quickly and effectively teach you to speak Japanese.
+You can find quite a few free and subscription-based programs that claim to quickly and effectively teach you to speak Japanese.
 Which ones are worth the hype and how does Rocket Japanese compare?
-Read on for information about some competitors.
+Let’s take a look at some competitors.

 Rocket Japanese vs. JapanesePod101

-One of the first language programs you will find when searching is JapanesePod101.
-It is set up very much like Rocket Japanese with immersive learning from a logical stand point that builds upon previous lessons.
+One of the most well-known language learning programs, and probably one of the first you’ll find during your research, is JapanesePod101.
+It is set up very much like Rocket Japanese with immersive learning from a logical standpoint that builds upon previous lessons.

-Both programs offer substantial content with both apps and desktop versions, so you can learn anywhere.
-The biggest difference between the two is that JapanesePod101 utilizes a monthly subscription service instead of one-time payment.
+Both programs offer substantial content with mobile apps and desktop versions, so you can learn anywhere.
+The biggest difference between the two is that JapanesePod101 has a monthly subscription service instead of one-time payment.

 Rocket Japanese vs. FluentU